Top Questions to Ask Yourself While Planning Your Seating

 But changes don’t mean completely scrapping anything that worked in the past!
 When your seating seems good for guests and staff alike, make sure to take note of what’s working before you make changes.

 Your guests are spending the majority of their time with you sitting down, so restaurant seating isn’t something to take lightly.
-You’ll want to bring the same strategic and meticulous thinking you brought to staffing, menu design, and location to your seating strategy.
+You’ll want to bring the same strategic and meticulous thinking you brought to restaurant interior design, menu, and staffing to your seating strategy.
 With the right technology and the time invested to plan, your seating can be another way you boost your guest experience and keep them coming back – and asking for their favorite seat, of course.